M-A-Edwards/wake_vision_challenge_2_data_centric_track/report.md

 Each iteration benefited from the data correction and augmentation methods, resulting in a consistent accuracy gain of **2–3%**.
 The final model achieved an accuracy of **79.30%**.

----

-## 📌 Summary

-This submission highlights the impact of focused data-centric improvements—specifically, correction of mislabeled data and well-tuned augmentations—on overall model performance within resource-constrained training conditions.